euaaron/nlw-five-react/README.md

 As this project was made during a [Rocketseat](https://github.com/Rocketseat)'s event I can't forget to credit their staff for preparing the amazing lessons that directed this project to it's completion and of course [Diego Fernandes](https://github.com/diego3g) for his amazing didatics.

 During the week [Carlos Miguel](https://github.com/solrachix) helped me with the URL of where he deployed his json file with the episodes.
-This URL is still being used and will be changed whe I deploy a real API on Heroku.
+This URL is still being used and will be changed when I deploy a real API on Heroku.

 Also I've used [Dracula Theme](https://draculatheme.com/) (Classic) colors to define the default theme of this project, for that I also credit it's creators.